FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ---
-title: Calling Python script from Node-RED
+title: Calling a Python script from Node-RED
-subtitle: Guite on how to execute Python scripts from Node-RED
+subtitle: Guide on how to execute Python scripts from Node-RED
-description: Learn How to seamlessly execute python script from Node-RED.
+description: Learn how to seamlessly execute python script from Node-RED.
 date: 2024-06-21
 authors: ["sumit-shinde"]
 image: